The CWGC Visitor Centre - Commonwealth War Graves in France

 This is your chance to see the inner workings of one of the world’s foremost commemoration organisations.

-Our free audio tour is an in-depth guide to every aspect of our work: from how we still recover and rebury the dead of the World Wars, to our highly skilled craftsmen’s vital role in maintaining and caring for the most impressive and recognisable war cemeteries and memorials worldwide.
+Check out our free audio tour, an in-depth guide to every aspect of our work: from how we still recover and rebury the dead of the World Wars, to our highly skilled craftsmen’s vital role in maintaining and caring for the most impressive and recognisable war cemeteries and memorials worldwide.

 Visiting Information